openturns/openturns/paper/paper.md

 # State of the field

-There are many software packages and libraries for Uncertainty Quantification.
+There are many software packages and libraries for uncertainty quantification.
 Although the landscape is highly fragmented with significant specialization, these tools fall into two broad categories.
 First, there are general-purpose libraries, which aim to provide